shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 <Callout emoji="❗" type="warning">

 You _could_ use something like [Postman](https://www.postman.com/) and hit the inject endpoint with different transaction types for this example application, if you wanted to, since we aren't signing transactions yet.
-We will start signing transactions in one of our next examples ([chat application](./chat-app-template.md)).
+We will start signing transactions in one of our next examples ([chat application](./examples/chat-app-template)).

 </Callout>

 #### Create client.ts
-Now that we have the shardus server set up, we'll interact with it through a cool little CLI app.
+Now that we have the Shardus server set up, we'll interact with it through a cool little CLI app.
 To do that, first create `client.ts` inside your `./src/`.

 #### Import modules
 After you created an empty TypeScript file `./src/client.ts`, add the following lines of code to it.